Business assets and unmarried partners: steps to protect your business from relationship breakdown

 What steps can be taken to protect a business from relationship breakdown?

 The court does not have the wide discretion they have on divorce to reach a fair financial solution between unmarried couples.
 The law is based on property ownership and trusts.
-See here.
+Learn more about cohabitation law.

 If an unmarried partner has no part in their partner’s business, either by way of shares or as a partner in the business, they are unable to make claims against the business and the business owner would retain their share free of any claims.